tobiaso88/pid_heat_compensation/README.md

 The heat pump receives 5°C and increases its output accordingly.

 ## Installation
 1. Copy the `custom_components/pid_heat_compensation/` folder to your Home Assistant `config/custom_components/` directory.
-2. Copy `other/packages.yaml` to your `config/packages/` naming it `pid_heat_compensation.yaml` directory (ensure packages are enabled in your `configuration.yaml`).
+Or add it via HACS
-3. Restart Home Assistant.
+2. Restart Home Assistant.
-4. Add the sensor via your `configuration.yaml` or through the Integrations UI.
+3. Add the sensor via your `configuration.yaml` or through the Integrations UI.

 ![Config Flow Setup](images/setup.png)